-No graduate-level credits earned as an undergraduate or unclassified student at the College of William and Mary can be used to meet the requirements for a W&M graduate degree without written approval from the department's/program's graduate committee and the Dean of Graduate Studies and Research after the student has been admitted to the graduate program.
+No graduate-level credits earned as an undergraduate or non-degree seeking student at the College of William and Mary can be used to meet the requirements for a W&M graduate degree without written approval from the department's/program's graduate

-With written approval from the department's/program's graduate committee and the Dean of Graduate Studies and Research, an admitted graduate student may apply toward an advanced degree at William and Mary part or all of the graduate-level credit earned at William and Mary as an undergraduate or unclassified student.
-The credits must have been earned in courses appropriate to the student's graduate program at William and Mary and cannot have been used by the student to satisfy any undergraduate degree requirements.
+With written approval from the department's/program's graduate committee and the Dean of Graduate Studies and Research, an admitted graduate student may apply toward an advanced degree at William and Mary part or all of the graduate-level credit earned at William and Mary as an undergraduate or non-degree seeking student.
+The credits must have been earned in courses appropriate to the student's graduate program at William and Mary and cannot have been used by the student to satisfy any undergraduate degree requirements unless the student has been admitted to an approved accelerated degree path (see Public Policy section of catalog).
 Credit can be considered for acceptance only for courses in which the student received a grade of C or higher.
-If the course was repeated as an unclassified or undergraduate student at W&M, the department's/program's graduate committee and the Dean of Graduate Studies and Research may choose to accept either the most recent grade or to calculate the graduate student's quality point average and cumulative grade point average at W&M using both the original grade and the grade earned in the repeated course.
-For the purposes of the College's time limits for meeting degree requirements, the semester of matriculation in the W&M graduate program will serve as the starting date for unclassified or undergraduate credit that has been converted to graduate credit.
+If the course was repeated as a non-degree seeking or undergraduate student at W&M, the department's/program's graduate committee and the Dean of Graduate Studies and Research may choose to accept either the most recent grade or to calculate the graduate student's quality point average and cumulative grade point average at W&M using both the original grade and the grade earned in the repeated course.
+For the purposes of the College's time limits for meeting degree requirements, the semester of matriculation in the W&M graduate program will serve as the starting date for non-degree seeking or undergraduate credit that has been converted to graduate credit.